soumenbar/HTML---CSS-Mini-Project---HTML---CSS-Mini-Project---9nl6rgeoq390/README.md

 # html-css-project-boilerplate
 # miniproject
-I have a made a website to know about SuperCars using simple HTML and CSS.
+Built a website to know about SuperCars by using HTML and CSS only.
 It is only front end of the website.
-I have not used any Java Script and Data base with my project.
+Not used any JavaScript and Database with this project.